 In the coming weeks and months, both before and after the election, our nation is going to need us to be the kind of people that can say no to fear and to pride, and instead consider others and create moments of connection and community even with people we disagree with.
 Our world needs us to be willing to know something beyond our view of the world and to be willing to love people before things.
 It won’t be easy…in fact, it will probably only get harder as we go along.
 For whatever reason, loving our neighbors as ourselves is a more revolutionary act than it should be.
 You might get called names.
 You might have tough conversations with people who think your priorities are crazy.
 You might feel all alone.

 You are not alone.
 I am not alone.
 We are not the only ones in this world who are willing to come and consider.
 I hope the artwork I have created for this show inspires you, challenges you, and gives you the opportunity to consider others, to find your neighbors in a variety of places, and gets you pumped to love your world a little more.
-And, if you are someone who identifies with one of the paintings I created, I hope you know how loved you are, how worthy you are, how gloriously human you are, and that we need you!
+And, if you are someone who identifies with one of the paintings by number I created, I hope you know how loved you are, how worthy you are, how gloriously human you are, and that we need you!
 I hope you are encouraged and energized to keep speaking your truth, to keep looking for those who will embrace you, and that you don’t get discouraged by the haters out there.

 And, if you are one of those people I initially set out to create this show for, if you somehow managed to set aside the fear and the pride for a moment to come and consider, I praise God for it!
 I’m so glad you came too.
 This is a safe space for you to try to understand, to be challenged.
 I hope you consider how you can make a change in how you see the world, and in so doing, help make this world a more loving and less violent place for all of us.